alexisduque/alexisduque.me/index.md

 <h3><b>Research Collaboration Opportunity</b></h3>
 If you are looking for an SME to contribute to your collaborative research project, **Rtone will be happy to help**!

-Our research interests and expertises are IoT, Security, Embedded Machine Learning, Software Defined Radio, Wireless Communications, LPWAN, etc.
+Our research interests and expertises are IoT, Cybersecurity, Embedded Machine Learning, Software Defined Radio, Wireless Communications, LPWAN, etc.

 Get more information in this [short presentation](https://speakerdeck.com/alexisduque/research-at-rtone).